Nitrokey/nitrokey-documentation/source/components/nitrokeys/features/openpgp-card/openpgp-thunderbird.rst

 6. It is recommended to store this safety device.
-Select “Save key copy of the key outside the Smard Card”.
+Select “Save key copy of the key outside the Smart Card”.
 Then enter your personal password for the backup copy under “Passphrase”.
 This password should not be less than 8 characters, and should contain both uppercase and lowercase letters and numbers.
 You can also use a long sentence, but